refinajs/refina/docs/zh/guide/essentials/lowlevel.md

 - Want to specify the `options` parameter of the `addEventListener` method.

 :::warning Update the app after handling events
-Unlike the component functions, the low-level rendering functions will not update the app automatically after handling events.

 You should call `_.$update()` manually to update the app if you want to apply the changes of the states to the app.
 :::